Atari Jaguar

 Technically, the Jaguar was way ahead of its competitors, with 5 processors built into 3 chips - a Motorola 68000 and two proprietary chips called Tom and Jerry.
 Tom was an advanced Graphics Processor chip, while Jerry handled the Digital Signal Processing, both running on a 64-bit bus.

-At launch in August 1993, the suggested retail price had risen to $200, and by the time it hit the stores in October this price had gone up again, to $250.
-Despite this, and reports from the industry's critics that Atari couldn't support the Jaguar, it sold out almost instantly.
-IBM handled the manufacturing of the units, while Atari had managed to get around twenty third-party software houses to agree to develop games for the Jaguar.
 Unfortunately, these software houses discovered that the Jaguar was very difficult to develop games for, and this resulted in many delays to titles, while other titles were rushed out of the door in a bid to keep the product's momentum.
 These games were often considered below par by the media and gaming public.
-Following poor sales over Christmas 1994, it became clear that Sony's new Playstation had won the battle of the consoles, despite it being technically far inferior.